SimpleHomelab/Deployrr-Docs/documents/homepage/content.md

 ![]({{DOC_PATH}}99de97cca3bdd6e90931581b01b5cdd6.png)

-📢 **Important Announcement**: Deployarr is being renamed to Deployrr!
+📢 **Important Announcement**: Deployarr has been renamed to Deployrr!
 [Read the full announcement](https://www.simplehomelab.com/deployarr-v5-7/#Life_after_Deployarr) for more details about this change and what it means for users.

 ## Overview
 This guide helps you get started with Deployrr - a tool to simplify your homelab setup.
 You'll learn about system requirements, installation steps, and where to get support.